 10 - What is PCS doing now with "earned" monies?

 a.
 PCS is solely responsible for maintaining/operating the Albert Music Hall building and grounds.

 b.
 PCS is actively pursuing long term preservation of the documentation and audiotape/videotape archives and restoration of significant historical artifacts for future generations.

 c.
-Eight $1,000.00 scholarships are awarded each year, as well as the presentation of musical history-oriented educational programs.
+Scholarships are awarded each year, as well as the presentation of musical history-oriented educational programs.

 11 - What are the immediate tasks?

 a.
 Continue to maintain the feel, fun & camaraderie of the "original" gatherings to the greatest extent practical.

 b.
 Continue all building & grounds maintenance, inspections, and related tasks.